 Global Ties KC Internships

-Global Ties KC is currently accepting applications for winter 2017 and spring 2018 interns
+Global Ties KC is currently accepting applications for spring and summer 2018 interns

 Interns are a critical component of Global Ties KC.
 Interns are invited to actively contribute and interact with our staff, international visitors, and Kansas City professionals while also gaining hands-on work experience.